pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 minds, or send out packets of understanding to another.
 Our ability to communicate knowledge is limited.
 We walk around and interact with each other as if we know each other, yet so much of who we are is not revealed to the people around us.
-We may not really be sure who we are ourselves!
-We try to share our thoughts and discoveries with each other, but to do so we have to translate these ideas into the much more limited medium of language.
+In some ways this is a good thing.
+We each get to choose what and how much to share of our private selves with others.
+Every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds into the much more limited medium of language.
 When we are directly in the presence of others, we have other tools at our disposal, such as gestures, expressions, inflection, and dynamics, but over long distances we experience increasing barriers to communication, especially when all we have to work with is prose.
 Prose gives the impression that it is precise, but in practice leaves much open for interpretation.
 Ambiguity is easy to introduce, and can confuse not only people, but machines as well.
 And even if we were perfect at our communication skills, people only share what they want to share with others.
 Much of our knowledge and understanding remains on the shelves, so to speak.
 And our [diminishing attention spans] make the problem all the worse!
 Rather than being left to guess the meaning between the lines, as Sosno's sculpture suggests, we need the ability to share what is in our heads more directly.

-In scholarly research the situation is more bleak.
-The research publication process is too slow and isolated, not really having changed from what it was
-<span class="oldstyle">350</span> years ago.
-Commercial publishers put research
-articles behind paywalls, charging <span class="oldstyle">$30--40</span> for access to each.
-Researchers get none of the profits.
+In the current scholarly ecosystem the situation is more bleak.
+The paper publication process is too slow and isolated, not having changed much from what it was <span class="oldstyle">350</span> years ago.
+Commercial publishers put research articles behind paywalls, charging consumers <span class="oldstyle">$30--40</span> for access to each.
+Yet researchers get none of the profits.
 Even with access to an article, very few of the underlying connections in logic are ever published, especially when page limits constrain how much a researcher can share in the first place.
-This makes it hard for people to reproduce or build upon the research results.
+This makes it hard for others to reproduce or build upon the research results.
 Even further, research that doesn't turn out as hoped is normally _not_ published at all.
 While the researcher may remember the result, the world doesn't.
 For all intents and purposes the research is _obliterated_, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
-In many ways, [the way scholarly information used to be shared (in the Republic of Letters)][Republic of Letters] is better than our current situation---at least it was more open and participative.
-Currently, even in the best of circumstances, we're only publishing a part of the picture, like Sosno's sculpture above, leaving the rest up to the imagination.
+In some ways, [the way scholarly information used to be shared (in the Republic of Letters)][Republic of Letters] is better than our current situation---at least the culture accommodated a more open and participative approach.
+In present scholarly communications, even in the best of circumstances, we're only publishing a part of the picture, like Sosno's sculpture above, leaving the rest up to the imagination.

-I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
+Stepping back a bit, I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading documents.
 While the Web is a vast improvement over the printing press, we must constantly go through the process of translating prose into information, and then connecting those pieces of information into knowledge in a way that our minds can understand.
 And then to write a web page, we need to translate our knowledge into prose that someone else can later disassemble and assimilate in the same way.
 What would happen if we used the Web in a different way?
 If we sidestepped this translation process and dealt with knowledge on the Web directly?

 Maybe my hope for the future has come from reading too much academic writing, which much of the time doesn't deserve the distinction of prose.
 Most are not enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
-Please don't misunderstand.
-There _is_ a place for well-written prose!
-But situations exist, especially in some types of research, that are not a good fit for the form.
+As I say this, please don't misunderstand.
+I have read well-written papers, and I believe that, _even in scholarly communications_, there is a place for well-written prose!
+But situations exist that are not a good fit for the form.
 Prose can be added on top of the research like icing on a cake, but intricate prose should not be required in order to share the nuts and bolts of _knowledge creation_.
 Beyond that, our systems of citations are rooted in a two-dimensional world, and have not been able grow beyond this limitation.
 Footnotes seem to be the best tool that we currently have to describe the connections between pieces of information, but are lousy at preserving the context and meaning of those connections.
 There are huge opportunities here to improve the quality of the research experience.

-Research is currently assumed to be the domain of the scholarly elite.
-[In the future], we see research as part of the everyday life of many types of people, from many different backgrounds, contributing to the world's knowledge in many different ways.
+Scholarship is currently assumed to be the domain of the scholarly elite.
+[In the future], I see research as part of the everyday life of many types of people, from many different backgrounds, contributing to the world's knowledge in many different ways.
 You don't need to be a PhD to contribute meaningfully to the progress of knowledge!
 Some people know the right questions to ask, and other people are better at finding answers.
 Everyone knows different things and can bring a unique perspective to a question.
 In general, we want to change how research is done and perceived.
 We are creating a research counterculture.
-You could compare what we are trying to achieve to the World Wide Web.
-In the early
-<span class="oldstyle">90</span>'s, the Web was the domain of technical
+You could compare what we are trying to achieve to the beginnings of the World Wide Web.
+In the early <span class="oldstyle">90</span>'s, the Web was the domain of technical futurists.
-academics.
 Now the Web is cool, and everyone seems to be on the Web in some form or fashion.
 Anyone can become a web developer, blogger, or contribute something in some way, without anyone else's permission.
 Anyone—a curious student to a professional scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country—should be able to share their journey of discovery in a simple, open way.
-This mechanism should be simple enough to track elementary questions and answers, and powerful enough to handle <a href="#fig:alice">complex, data-intensive research</a>.
-It needs to open doors for collaboration within a research field and bridge fields of knowledge that have traditionally been isolated.
+This mechanism should be simple enough to track elementary questions and answers, and powerful enough to handle
+<a href="#fig:alice">complex, data-intensive research</a>.
+It needs to open
+doors for collaboration within a research field and bridge fields of knowledge that have traditionally been isolated.
 We need something that allows anyone to publish every bit of the journey, from the most random piece of evidence to the most profound analysis in real time, as the research is progressing.
 And all this research needs to be accessible not only to people, but to machines as